How Long is a High School Soccer Game?

 Frequently Asked Questions

-High school soccer games are typically 80 minutes.
+High school soccer games are typically 80 minutes long.

 The high school soccer season usually starts in August and ends in November.